 - Standard 6: Risk management and mitigation

-- Standard 7: Empowering children.
+- Standard 7: Empowerment and participation of children.

 Watch an overview of the Child Safe Standards in our presentation: Creating a child safe organisation